 - Employers must keep a record of employees’ wage and hour information, including their regular hourly rate and total wages per pay period.

-What Benefits Are Guaranteed in the United States?
+Guaranteed Benefits in the United States

 In the United States, employees are not guaranteed any benefits.
 However, most companies provide benefits packages as incentives to work with them.
 Most benefits packages in the U.S. include: